Select and Move

 The Anchor Point is the reference point used when determining a layer's Position values.

-Since an image is made up of a large number of pixels, saying that it is currently at Position (160,80) for example, does not make it possible to determine what it is in relation to - is it its upper right corner, lower left corner, or its center that is at these coordinates?
+Since an image is made up of a large number of pixels, saying that it is currently at Position (160,80) for example, does not clearly indicate what it is in relation to - is it its upper-right corner, lower-left corner, or its center that is at these coordinates?

 The values displayed in Position are therefore those of the Anchor Point positioned at the center of the layer Source and with values (0,0) by default.
 In order to view the position of the Anchor Point, simply position the cursor over the Viewer with the 2D Transform Tool activated.

-It is represented by a small plus sign in the middle of the Transformation Widget:
+It is represented by a small "+" sign in the middle of the Transformation Widget:

 Warning

-Unlike After Effects, Autograph's coordinate system places the (0.0) coordinate at the center of the composition.
-But for a layer with Position (0/0) to be perfectly centered, Anchor Point must also be centered on its Source when its value is (0/0).
-Therefore, whatever the size of the Source used by a Layer, a Position and Anchor Point of (0,0) will always place it at the composition's center.
+Unlike After Effects, Autograph's coordinate system places the (0,0) coordinate at the center of the composition.
+But for a layer with Position (0,0) to be perfectly centered, the Anchor Point must also be centered on its Source when its value is (0,0).
+Therefore, whatever the size of the Source used by a layer, the Position and Anchor Point of (0,0) will always place it at the center of the composition.

-Let's use the example of an image with a size of 960×540 pixels.
+Let's use the example of a 960×540 pixel image.
 By dragging it into a FullHD(1920x1080) composition, it will be placed in the center of the composition, with an Anchor Point in the center of the layer source.

 Changing the Anchor Point values will not change the position of this reference point; but, it will cause all image pixels to shift accordingly.
 If your image is 960 pixels wide, that means it extends 480 pixels to the left and 480 pixels to the right in relation to its center.